amingolmahalle/my-debian-config/README.md

 After installation, we should reboot the system

-To customize i3 copy codes in the below link to ‘Vim .config/i3/config’.
+To customize i3 copy and psate config file in the below link to ‘~/.config/i3’.

 [customize i3 config](https://github.com/amingolmahalle/my-debian-config/blob/196ea4c4c9ed47c0d5657961033c5aaa232c23c7/.config/i3/config)

-Then we should install ‘lightdm’ to have light desktop management.
+Then we should install ‘lightdm’.

+(lightdm is a cross-desktop display manager.)

 > sudo apt install lightdm